isse-augsburg/minizinc-models-for-hiflex-team-allocation-action-planning/README.md

 The following costs are considered to penalize certain allocations:
-- $ \text{allocationCost}: \mathrm{R} \to \mathbb{N} $: The cost of assigning a robot to a team.
+- $\text{allocationCost}: \mathrm{R} \to \mathbb{N}$: The cost of assigning a robot to a team.
 If certain robots are considered more valuable than others, this can be differentiated here.
-- $ \text{moveCost}: \mathrm{R} \to \mathbb{N} $: The cost of moving a robot, no matter the distance.
+- $\text{moveCost}: \mathrm{R} \to \mathbb{N}$: The cost of moving a robot, no matter the distance.
 This is done for representing the difficulties it can cause to precisely measure the new position of a moved robot.
 In our system, this is trivial for the robots on linear axes but very challenging for the carts, as their internal positioning system is not sufficient for high-precision production processes and thus requires additional camera-based localization.
 Therefore, this cost is quite high for the carts, while it is negligible for the robots on linear axes.
-- $ \text{moveDistCost}: \mathrm{R} \to \mathbb{N} $: The cost of moving a robot per distance unit, which is used to represent the time it takes to move the robot.
+- $\text{moveDistCost}: \mathrm{R} \to \mathbb{N}$: The cost of moving a robot per distance unit, which is used to represent the time it takes to move the robot.
-- $ \text{transferCost}: \mathbb{N} $: The constant cost if a part has to be transferred to another robot.
+- $\text{transferCost}: \mathbb{N}$: The constant cost if a part has to be transferred to another robot.
-- $ \text{transferDistCost}: \mathbb{N} $: The approximated cost of transferring a part over a distance, as given by \( d_{\text{trans}} \).
+- $\text{transferDistCost}: \mathbb{N}$: The approximated cost of transferring a part over a distance, as given by $d_{\text{trans}}$.

 The solver maximizes the following value (with all inputs being treated as constants):